VAX 9000: ECL

-Remaining relevant to data centers required a new architecture ill-suited to single-chip fabrication.
-At that time, CMOS fabrication typically produced slower ICs than the competing emitter-coupled logic (ECL) system.
-However, ECL’s density was lower, and its feature sizes about a generation behind CMOS.
-DEC had to choose between building either a very fast ECL machine with a high chip count, or a somewhat slower CMOS machine using fewer chips.
-Using ECL was more complex, but consistent with DEC's long history of multi-chip and multi-card CPU designs.
+DEC was facing the possibility that some future VAX machine would sit on a desktop and sell for a fraction of the cost of their current machines.
+If they didn't build such a system, someone else would.
+Looking for options that would maintain their margins, the company began to consider high-performance system that could not be implemented in current CMOS form.
+One possibility would be to make a machine using the faster emitter-coupled logic (ECL).

-A related ECL issue was inter-chip wiring proliferation proportional to the massive pin count increase required by modern machines’ address space growth.
+ECL's density was lower, and its feature sizes were about a generation behind CMOS.
+This meant that the machine would require a much larger number of individual chips, along with a huge number of inter-chip connections.
+The inter-chip wiring proliferation was proportional to the massive pin count increase required by modern machines’ address space growth.
 In 1980, Gene Amdahl formed Trilogy Systems to solve problems in high-performance ECL-based mainframe production.
 Trilogy's developments included a new inter-chip connection system using copper conductors embedded in polyimide insulation to produce a thin-film with extremely dense wiring.

 In 1984, DEC licensed parts of Trilogy's technologies and began development of practical versions of these concepts at their Hudson Fab.
 This was the birth of the 9000 project.
 In contrast to Trilogy's goal of introducing their own plug-compatible mainframes and competing with IBM directly, DEC would use similar technology to produce a VAX outperforming IBM's offerings at a lower price point.
 Trilogy's wiring technologies were used to create card-sized "multi-chip units" (MCUs) working together like earlier multi-card CPU designs.
 In the final design, 13 MCUs formed the CPU.